Raumpatrouille – Die phantastischen Abenteuer des Raumschiffes Orion: Production

 Rumours about the considerable costs of the series having led to its termination after only seven episodes were denied by the widow of the Orions original screenwriter, implying that it was planned from the start to have only seven installments.
 More episode screenplays were written than were filmed.
 No official reason was given for not producing a second series of episodes, but there are several reasons that were aired in interviews many years later by those involved in the production.
 According to Hans Gottschalk, one of the executive producers, there was a "lack of exciting script ideas" at the time.
-Helmut Jedele, then boss of Bavaria Film, the production company, mentioned in hindsight that the company had already undertaken too much for its resources, both in terms of staff and finance.
+Helmut Jedele, then boss of producers Bavaria Film, mentioned in hindsight that the first series had taken the company to its limits both in terms of staff and finance.

 Another factor in planning for a second series would have been filming in colour instead of black-and-white.
-While this would have been required for a successful international marketing of an extension, the West German production companies were not yet prepared for the necessary investment for the new equipment.
+This would have been required for a successful international marketing of an extension, but West German production companies were not yet prepared for the necessary investment for the new equipment.

-West German television started to transmit in colour (PAL) a year later in 1967, but that was a slow gradual switch-over process from black-and-white over a course of several years, until the 1970s.
+West German television premiered colour (PAL) transmissions a year later in 1967, but the switchover from black-and-white took several years.

 Yet another impediment might have been that the controllers in charge at the state television channel ARD feared accusations of an excess of "militarism" and a portrayal of a system "akin to fascism".
-While this might seem far-fetched for foreigners, this issue was and is very sensitive in Germany with regards to the past history of the country, and executive producer Helmut Krapp admitted that the issue was considered and taken seriously.
+While this might seem far-fetched for foreigners, this issue was and is very sensitive in Germany with regards to the history of the country, and executive producer Helmut Krapp admitted that the issue was considered and taken seriously.